History of West Ham United F.C.: 2003–2006

 During the summer break before the start of the 2006–07 season, Pardew suffered a huge blow to his team with the loss of Dean Ashton.
 During training whilst on international duty, Ashton broke his ankle.
 He was training for England's football match the following day against Greece, which was about to be England's first match under manager Steve McClaren.

 On the transfer deadline day for the new season, 31 August, West Ham seemed to have surprised world football when speculation mounted that two of the most promising young footballers in the world would be joining on permanent move.
 Carlos Tevez announced on his website that he and Javier Mascherano would be joining West Ham from Brazilian club Corinthians.
 West Ham confirmed shortly afterwards that not only had they signed the two Argentinians, but that they had signed on permanent deals.
 West Ham reportedly had to beat off competition from some major European clubs to sign the two young players.

 West Ham's return to European competition, in the 2006–07 UEFA Cup, was ultimately short-lived as they lost 4–0 over two legs in the first round proper to Italian club Palermo.
 This marked a major downturn in form leading to eight losses in succession in all competitions as of 24 October, including a shock 2–1 loss away to League 1 side Chesterfield in the third round of the Carling Cup.
-The Hammers finally stopped the record-breaking run on 29 October at home to Blackburn with a 2–1 win in the Premiership, with goals from Teddy Sheringham, who in the making became the oldest ever goalscorer in the Premier League, and Hayden Mullins getting the winner in the 79th minute.
-They made it two wins in a row when they beat Arsenal at Upton Park with Marlon Harewood getting an 89th-minute winner.
+The Hammers finally stopped the record-breaking run on 29 October at home to Blackburn with a 2–1 win in the Premiership, with goals from Teddy Sheringham, who in the making became the oldest ever goal scorer in the Premier League, and Hayden Mullins getting the winner in the 79th minute.
+They made it two consecutive wins when they beat Arsenal at Upton Park with Marlon Harewood getting an 89th-minute winner.
 The game was overshadowed by the arguments between Arsène Wenger and Alan Pardew in the manager dugouts, both having been later charged by the FA.
 On 21 November, the proposed takeover of West Ham by a consortium headed by Icelandic businessman Eggert Magnússon went through, fuelling speculation over Pardew's future.
 After just four games with Magnusson as the new chairman of West Ham, Pardew was sacked from the manager's role on 11 December, after a 4–0 drubbing at Bolton on the Saturday before.
 Pardew eventually found work again on 24 December 2006, at Charlton Athletic, ironically where Pardew's replacement Alan Curbishley had spent 15 years of his managerial career, building his reputation.